coopersimon/oxide-7/README.md

 - Fix the slight lag on audio (resampler delay?)

 ##### System
-- Test - does BCD mode work?
+- Test - does BCD mode work (some tests say no)?
 Also it could do with some cleanup.
 - Ensure timing is correct

 ##### Carts